 Our development model is to employ collaborations and service contract relationships with renowned academic labs, government labs, as well as service contracts with external service providers in order to minimize our capital requirements.
+KARD Scientific, Inc., our principal collaborator for animal efficacy testing for Influenza and HIV, has recently closed their animal testing services business, as the principal, Dr. Krishna Menon, intends to reduce his responsibilities due to health reasons.
+We have established new relationships to enable continuation of our work.
 Our current relationships include: